John S. Kiely

 COMMUNITY SERVICE & AFFILIATIONS

-Mr. Kiely has provided pro bono assistance to multiple federal inmates seeking amnesty through the Clemency Project.
-He also regularly provides pro bono estate planning advice to low-income artists.
+Mr. Kiely has provided pro bono assistance to multiple federal inmates seeking amnesty through the Clemency Project, and for non-U.S. citizens seeking amnesty for New York State convictions that will result in deportation.
+Mr. Kiely also regularly provides pro bono advice to low-income artists.
+In addition, Mr. Kiely has provided pro bono assistance to an animal rescue organization.

-Mr. Kiely is a board member of the CUE Art Foundation, which operates a nonprofit gallery which provides career and educational opportunities to under-recognized artists.
-He is also a member of the Young Professionals Board of the Pajama Program, a charity which provides pajamas and books to impoverished children.
+Mr. Kiely is a board member of the CUE Art Foundation, which operates a nonprofit gallery that provides career and educational opportunities to under-recognized artists.
+He is also a member of the Young Professionals Board of the Pajama Program, a charity which provides pajamas and books to impoverished children, and chairs the governance committee of the board.

-In addition, he is an active member of The Junior Associates of The Museum of Modern Art (“MoMA”), and serves as the vice-president of his coop.
+In addition, he is an active member of The Junior Associates of The Museum of Modern Art (“MoMA”), the Contemporaries at the Whitney Museum, and serves as the vice-president of his co-op.